-The standard of the SIARD Format 2.1 states, that large objects (LOBs) of a database may be stored in the external file system instead of inside the SIARD archive.
+The standard of the SIARD Format 2.2 states that large objects (LOBs) of a database may be stored in the external file system instead of inside the SIARD archive.
 The storage location must be specified in the metadata of the SIARD archive.

 If some LOBs are to be stored externally, the corresponding LOB columns must first be associated with suitable external storage locations.
 Afterwards the database can be downloaded.